Insights Basics

 - etc.

 A cohort is a set of users that doesn't necessarily share a common property.
-For example, two users who don't share a single property can be in the same cohort.
+For example, two users who don't share a single property can still be in the same cohort.

 Filter operators